Ticket Email Routing

 - If subject contains an explicit ticket marker, it is handled as a reply

-- New inbound tickets are routed by recipient mailbox local-part (
+- New inbound tickets are routed by the connected customer mailbox or, for fallback routing, recipient mailbox local-part (

 <local-part>@tickets.bnder.net) - Customer mapping is optional and used to auto-assign customer + SLA; if a mapped customer has a default project, that project is preferred for creation